Trading T gates for dirty qubits in state preparation and unitary synthesis: Introduction

-\textbf{Introduction} -- Many quantum algorithms require coherent access to classical data, that is, data that can be queried in superposition through a unitary quantum operation.
-This property is crucial in obtaining quantum speedups for applications such as machine learning~\cite{LloydMohseniRebentrost2014}, simulation of physical systems~\cite{Berry2015Truncated,Low2016HamSim} and solving systems of linear equations~\cite{Harrow2009,Wossnig2018DenseLinear}.
+Many quantum algorithms require coherent access to classical data, that is, data that can be queried in superposition through a unitary quantum operation.
+This property is crucial in obtaining quantum speedups for applications such as machine learning~\cite{LloydMohseniRebentrost2014}, simulation of physical systems~\cite{Berry2015Truncated,Low2016HamSim} and solving systems of linear equations~\cite{Harrow2009,Wang2018NonSparse}.

 The nature of quantum-encoded classical data is itself varied.
-For example, quantum data regression~\cite{Wiebe2012Fitting} queries a classical list of $N$ data-points $a_{x}$ through a unitary data-lookup oracle $O\ket{x}\ket{0}=\ket{x}\ket{a_x}$~\cite{Aharonov2003Adiabatic}.
+For example, quantum data regression~\cite{Wiebe2012Fitting} queries a classical list of $N$ data-points $a_{x}$ through a unitary data-lookup oracle~\cite{Aharonov2003Adiabatic}

 Other applications, particularly in quantum chemistry~\cite{Babbush2018encoding} instead access Hamiltonian coefficient data through a unitary $A\ket{0}=\ket{\psi}$ that prepares these numbers as amplitudes in a normalized quantum state, or as probabilities in a purified density matrix.
-Even more generally, the central challenge is synthesizing some arbitrary unitary $A\in\mathbb{C}^{N\times N}$ of which $k\le N$ columns are either partially or completely specified by a list of complex coefficients that is, say, written on paper~\cite{Wossnig2018}.
+Even more generally, the central challenge is synthesizing some arbitrary unitary $A\in\mathbb{C}^{N\times N}$ of which $k\le N$ columns are either partially or completely specified by a list of complex coefficients that is, say, provided on paper.

 Synthesis of these data-access unitaries is typically a dominant factor in the overall algorithm cost.
 In any scalable approach to quantum computation, all unitaries decompose into a universal fault-tolerant quantum gate set, such as Clifford gates $\{\textsc{H},\textsc S,\textsc{Cnot}\}$ and $\textsc{T}$ gates~\cite{Nielsen2004}.
-Solovay and Kitaev~\cite{Nielsen2004} were the first to recognize that any single-qubit unitary could be $\epsilon$-approximated using $\mathcal{O}(\log^c{(1/\epsilon)})$ fault-tolerant gates for $c=3.97$, which was later improved to $c=1$ ~\cite{Kliuchnikov2013Ancilla,Ross2014Optimal}.
+Solovay and Kitaev~\cite{Nielsen2004} were the first to recognize that any single-qubit unitary could be $\epsilon$-approximated using $\mathcal{O}(\log^c{(1/\epsilon)})$ fault-tolerant gates for $c=3.97$, which was later improved to $c=1$ ~\cite{Kliuchnikov2013synthesis,Ross2016Optimal}.
 By bootstrapping these results, it is well-known that a roughly equal number of $\mathcal{O}(kN\log{(N/\epsilon)})$~\cite{shende2006synthesis} Clifford and non-Clifford gates suffice for arbitrary dimensions.
 Notably, the total gate count scaling is optimal in all parameters, following gate-counting arguments~\cite{Harrow2002}.